core-wg/oscore/draft-ietf-core-object-security.md

 * Block1/Block2/Size1/Size2.
 The Outer Block options enables fragmentation of OSCORE messages in addition to segmentation performed by the Inner Block options.
 The presence of these options indicates a large message being sent and the message size can be estimated and used for traffic analysis.
 Manipulating these options is a potential denial-of-service attack, e.g. injection of alleged Block fragments.
 The specification of a maximum size of message, MAX_UNFRAGMENTED_SIZE ({{outer-block-options}}), above which messages will be dropped, is intended as one measure to mitigate this kind of attack.

 * OSCORE.
 The OSCORE option contains information about the compressed COSE header.
-A change of this field may result in not being able to verify the OSCORE message.
+Changing this field may cause OSCORE verification to fail.

 ### HTTP Message Fields